CesarObedFL/dockerfiles/laravel/README.md

 ## deploying with

-before deploying iin linuex systems, you need to set the user and uid args to the docker-compose.yml file in php container & artisan container
+before deploying in linux systems, you need to set the user and uid args to the docker-compose.yml file in php container & artisan container

 ```
 args: